CleverCloud/clever-components/CONTRIBUTING.md

 # Contributing to Clever Components

+Here are some details on the different npm tasks we use.
+You'll also want to read the details about Web Components contributions in `WEB-COMPONENTS.md`.

 ## We use ESLint

 We use [ESLint](https://eslint.org/) to enforce JS coding style and spot linting errors ASAP.